Skip to content

 LaShyra “Lash” Nolen

 LaShyra “Lash” Nolen is from Los Angeles and deeply passionate about the concerns of underserved and marginalized communities.
-Currently, she is a second-year student at Harvard Medical School where she is serving as the university’s student council president, the first documented black woman to hold this leadership position.
-She is a published author and fervent advocate for social justice with plans to pursue a Masters in Public Policy along with her medical degree to advocate for humane healthcare reform as a physician activist.
+Lash recently graduated from Harvard Medical School where she served as the university’s student council president, the first documented Black woman to hold this leadership position.
+She is currently a Resident Physician at Brigham and Women’s Hospital.
+Lash is a published author and fervent advocate for social justice.
+In addition to her Medical Degree, Lash completed her Masters in Public Policy to advocate for humane healthcare reform as a physician-activist.
 In her free time she enjoys rapping, eating good food, and creating new memories with the people she loves.

 Michelle Ogunwole